openstack/api-sig/doc/source/process.rst

    Meeting should be attended by an API WG member to highlight the agenda item.

-4. Once a changeset meets the requirements of #2, it should be frozen by setting Code-Review -2 to prevent an accidental merge during the CPL review period.
+4. Once a changeset meets the requirements of #3, it should be frozen by exactly one core reviewer by setting Code-Review +2.
+Only the core reviewer responsible for freezing the guideline should +2 it.
+All other core reviewers should vote with at most a +1 when reviewing.

-5. Once a changeset meets the requirements of #2, #3, and #4, the CPLs have 1 week to review it.
+5. Once a changeset meets the requirements of #4, the CPLs have 1 week to review it.
 If there is no review by a CPL, lazy consensus is assumed.
    If there is a -1 review by a CPL that requires an update to the changeset, it does not reset the 1 week the CPLs have to review it.

 6. Once a changeset meets the requirements of #5, it can be merged.

-   An email must be sent to the openstack-dev mailing list with the subject "[all][api] New API Guidelines finalized".
-The email will contain links to all of the guidelines that have have been merged.
+   An email should be sent to the openstack-dev mailing list containing the links to all of the guidelines that have been merged.
+This could simply be a reply to the original email in #3.2.
 The finalized guidelines should be buffered such that a maximum of one announcement email is sent per week.